opensanctions/opensanctions/zavod/docs/tutorial.md

 The metadata file must also include a reference to the entry point, the Python code that should be executed in order to crawl the source.

 Create a new YAML file at the path ``datasets/cc/source/cc_source.yml`` replacing `cc` with the relevant ISO 3166-2 country code, and `source` with an acronym or short name for the source, separating name parts using underscores.
 Other codes may be derived from standard acronyms instead of country codes for regions that span beyond one country.

+!!! warning "Important"

+    High quality, meaning clear, comprehensive, but concise, metadata describing the source and the data itself is critical to the usability of the data.
+This should not be neglected, and contributed crawlers can not be merged without adequate metadata.

+    Read your metadata as if it's your first time, and ask yourself if other readers will understand the scope and limitations of the dataset, or whether they might misinterpret the purpose of the dataset as intended by its publisher

 The contents of the new metadata file should look something like this: